Vendor Information: What to Expect When Responding

 - Asking Questions: The solicitation document may not be entirely clear to you on everything that should be considered and included in responses.
 Refer to Asking Questions for more information on this process.

 - Amendments: Solicitations are commonly amended, either in response to vendor questions or when new information applies.
 Refer to the Solicitation Amendments page to understand how this impacts the solicitation process.

 - Delivering Submissions: Once the submission is written, everything hinges on delivering it on time to the appropriate location.
-For most solicitations, delivering a submission even one minute late will result in rejection (e.g. if the solicitation has a closing time of “before 2 p.m., and your submissions arrives at 2 p.m. on the closing date, it will be rejected as it did not arrive “before”).
+For most solicitations, delivering a submission late will result in rejection (e.g. if the solicitation has a closing time of “before 2 p.m., and your submissions arrives at 2 p.m. on the closing date, it will be rejected as it did not arrive “before”).
 Therefore, you should confirm that your submission was received.
 Refer to Delivering Submissions and Submission Confirmation for more information.

 - Evaluations and Debriefs: What happens after closing?
 This can be a frustrating time for vendors.
 Refer to Submission Evaluations and Debriefs for a description on what the Province is doing during this period and how you can get feedback on how your submission was evaluated.